Luxembourg's Dairy Industry

 Milk Powder and Whey Production

-Luxembourg also produces about 15,000 tons of milk powder and 10,000 tons of whey each year.
-These products are vital both economically and for their applications in various food industries worldwide.
+The production of milk powder and whey is also notable, with Luxembourg producing about 15,000 tons of milk powder and 10,000 tons of whey each year.
+These products hold significant economic value and are essential for various food industries worldwide.

 Dairy Plants and Farms

-Leading dairy plants in Luxembourg include the Auriga Cheese Plant, Centrale Laitière de Luxembourg, and Dairy Processing Plant Mersch.
-Notable dairy farms are Ferme de Steinfort, Hansen Dairy Farm, and Barbelé Dairy Farm.
+Leading dairy plants in Luxembourg include the Auriga Cheese Plant, Centrale Laitière de Luxembourg, and the Dairy Processing Plant Mersch.
+Notable dairy farms such as Ferme de Steinfort, Hansen Dairy Farm, and Barbelé Dairy Farm play essential roles in maintaining the industry's quality and supply.

 Exports and Imports

-Luxembourg exports about 150 million liters of milk and dairy products annually, primarily to Germany, France, Belgium, and other EU nations.
-The country also imports approximately 50 million liters of dairy products to satisfy diverse consumer preferences, with imports largely sourced from the EU.
+Luxembourg exports approximately 150 million liters of milk and dairy products annually, with primary markets in Germany, France, Belgium, and other EU nations.
+To meet diverse consumer preferences, the country imports about 50 million liters of dairy products, mostly sourced from the EU.

 Significant Events

-One significant event in Luxembourg's dairy sector is its participation in Arla Foods, a cooperative composed of over 8,400 farmers across several countries, including Luxembourg.
-This cooperative framework enhances the industry's resources and supports collective progress.
-Luxembourgish farmers will be part of the new entity formed by the merger of Arla and DMK Group.
+A noteworthy event in Luxembourg's dairy sector is its participation in Arla Foods, a cooperative comprising over 8,400 farmers across several countries, including Luxembourg.
+This cooperative framework enhances industry resources and supports collective progress.
+Luxembourgish farmers are set to be part of the new entity formed by the merger of Arla and DMK Group.